(frequently asked questions)

 Ways to support John and Anni?

 First of all, thank you for all of your support!
 Currently, we sell our artwork and merch on our online store.
-We also have a Patreon where you can support us by signing up for a monthly contribution.
+We also have a BuyMeaCoffee Page where you can support us by signing up for a monthly or one time contribution.
 You can also interact with our social media pages!
 So far, we don't really earn much on social media, but we are hoping that will change as we grow.
 We are in the process of finding other ways to thrive and will let you know when those come to fruition!
-If you are a brand that thinks we would be a good fit for a sponsorship, please send us a message through our contact page.

 Do Anni or John do custom/commission work?